christopher-demarco/LISA-2014-BUILD/README.md

 # LISA-2014-BUILD

+You should be on slack: https://lisa2014-build.slack.com

-Everything is modular: Go look at the other repositories at https://github.com/christopher-demarco
+All Chef stuff is modular: Go look at the other Chef repositories at https://github.com/christopher-demarco.

-You should be on slack: https://lisa2014-build.slack.com.

-Build once, run anywhere.
-(where have we heard that before?)
+Build once, run anywhere. (where have we heard that before?)
 Provision ec2 and ESXi with the same Chef.
 Do it again next year with 80% less effort.

-I expect we'll use s3 buckets (or bts!?) to store what little actual data there is.
+The point of Chef is to reduce complexity, not increase it.
+If domain experts have to jump through hoops, if only one person can maintain it, that's a problem.
+Sysadmin scalability is important.
+A bus factor of 1 is bad..

+Domain experts should be able to (relatively) effortlessly drop in, say specify the version of BIND, chroot it, switch it out for djbdns or...)
+Each templated file should carry a header showing how (or where to learn how) to edit it.

+Chef shouldn't be friction, it should be empowerment.

 *DOMAIN EXPERT WANTED* Networking—vlans, QoS, etc.
 Somebody out there must grok v6.

-Each templated file should carry a header showing how (or where to learn how) to edit it.

-Domain experts should be able to (relatively) effortlessly drop in, say specify the version of BIND, chroot it, switch it out for djbdns or...)

-Sysadmin scalability is important.
-A bus factor of 1 is bad.

 *DOMAIN EXPERT WANTED* Security.